open-feature/go-sdk-contrib/tools/tck/README.md

 `TestTheCanonicalScenariosCarryNoReservedTag` is the same check against the pinned assets, so moving the pin trips it here rather than in an adopter's run.

+**The other half of that is under-collection, and it has its own tripwire.** The assets arrive through an `embed.FS` built from `//go:embed gherkin/*.feature` in the spec module, and a pattern is not a guarantee: a feature file added, renamed or moved one directory down is picked up silently or not at all, and "not at all" is a suite that stays green while asking fewer questions than it advertises. `TestEveryCanonicalFeatureFileIsCollected` spells the set out rather than deriving it, so moving the pin fails here and somebody reads the new file.
+That is how `reason.feature` and `@standard-reasons` arrived: the collected scenario count went from 56 to 65 across the pin, and the nine are the four rows of the reason outline plus its five single scenarios.

 **Declare a capability only on evidence from running the suite, never from reading the provider's source.** Source inspection is unreliable in both directions and demonstrably so: flagd's RPC resolver clears its own initialised flag on shutdown, which reads as support for reuse, and then